dmarkdurrett/stamus_for_splunk/README.md

 Features:

-- dashboards for Suricata and Scirius Security Platform from Stamus Networks
+- dashboards for Suricata and Stamus ND/NDR from Stamus Networks
-- snhostsearch: search host identification entries in Scirius Security Platform
+- snhostsearch: search host identification entries in Stamus Security Platform
 - snhostfilter: filter query on host matching a request done in host identification entries
 - snthreatfilter: resolves Stamus threat id to Stamus threat name
 - snhostlookup: do ip to hostname resolution and reverse using host identification data